 In 2018, I established The Adrienne L. Green Scholarship to honor the legacy of my dear aunt.
 Adrienne was more like a mother to me and I have many fond memories of her as well as wonderful life lessons that helped to shape the woman I am today.

 Adrienne saw the world through the eyes of an artist.
 She was an avid art collector who believed every work of art tells an important story.
 Adrienne was particularly passionate about the importance of education.
 She believed everyone should seek higher learning.
 Constants in Adrienne’s life were her love of her family and friends, her passion for art, and her belief in education.
 The Adrienne L. Green Scholarship is open to all current and former craniofacial patients in the Chicagoland area.
 One $5,000 scholarship is awarded annually to the winning candidate to attend an accredited qualifying higher education institution of their choice.

 Please join me in keeping Adrienne’s passion alive through her scholarship as we raise $5,000.00 to enhance the life of one lucky recipient and their journey to higher education.

-Support Face the Future Foundation's efforts to help UIC's Craniofacial Center transform young lives.
+Support Face the Future Foundation's efforts to help University of Illinois Craniofacial Center transform young lives.
 Donate today and contribute to the funds they need to provide the highest quality of care to our heroes.
-The doctors and medical professionals. at UIC's Craniofacial Center, the team performs the procedures that give children the possibility of a normal, fully-embodied life, as well as important counseling for the kids and their families to help them during their lengthy treatment process.
+The doctors and medical professionals. at University of Illinois Craniofacial Center, the team performs the procedures that give children the possibility of a normal, fully-embodied life, as well as important counseling for the kids and their families to help them during their lengthy treatment process.